Numline1/numlinet/content/articles/scaling-laravel-and-finding-bottlenecks.md

 [28-Nov-2020 16:38:30] NOTICE: [pool www] child 6893 started
 ```

-At MegaVerse, we deploy our servers using Ansible.
+At Megaverse, we deploy our servers using Ansible.
 The first thought was to start with our custom webserver and php fpm config templates.
 It seemed like an FPM issue, we thought "the spawned children in our pool are just not enough".
 Errors listed above generally indicate the FPM service didn't respond to Nginx within 60 seconds, or whatever the amount used for fastcgi timeout is.

 ## Stage 1: Denial (of service)